unachoza/VuShows/README.md

 ## Process

 **Do not** immediately jump into coding.
 For this sprint we want to carefully plan our approach.
-You **must** use the provided GitHub Project [template](https://git.generalassemb.ly/layne/project-2/projects).
+You **must** use the provided project-worksheet.md template.

 - Database: Draw out the tables and columns you plan to use in your database (ERDs - Entity Relationship Diagram)
 - Wireframes: Detail the flow of your app through simple wireframes